Role-Specific: Clinical Skills | Case-Based Learning | Family Medicine | FLEX | OSCE | Portfolio

 Years 3 & 4 Directors

-Years 3 & 4 VFMP Site Lead
+Years 3 & 4 VFMP Co-Site Leads

 “The strengths of this rotation included the preceptor, the variety of experiences, the supportive learning environment and the phenomenal community.
 I loved every minute of my experience and would love to go back!”